microsoft/vscode-livepreview/README.md

 ### External Browser Debugging
 The external browser preview also supports debugging via the built-in [js-debug](https://marketplace.visualstudio.com/items?itemName=ms-vscode.js-debug) extension and attaching to the [Edge Devtools Extension](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools).
 This allows support for features such as setting breakpoints and inspecting elements.

-Run `Live Preview: Show Debug Preview` in the command palette to get these debugging features.
+Run `Live Server Preview: Show Debug Preview` in the command palette to get these debugging features.

 ![external-debug-demo](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/external-debug-demo.gif)

 ## Console Output Channel (For Embedded Preview)
-For a simple view of the embedded preview's console messages, go to the `Output` tab and select `Embedded Live Preview Console` in the dropdown.
+For a simple view of the embedded preview's console messages, go to the `Output` tab and select `Embedded Live Server Preview Console` in the dropdown.

 ![console-demo](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/console-demo.gif)